 In mastering Islam and the Law of Attraction, it is important to remember that our feelings are indications of our thoughts, which are the results of our beliefs and our paradigms.

-By being mindful of your feelings, by developing emotional awareness and learning to uncover the deeper self that motivates and governs our choices and life experience, you can retake control of your psycho-spiritual state, and thus the external physical manifestation, our life experience, that is but the result and reflection of the inner world.
+By being mindful of your feelings, and by developing emotional awareness and learning to uncover the deeper self that motivates and governs your choices and life experience, you can retake control of your psycho-spiritual state, and thus exert a positive and harmonious influence upon the external physical world, your life experience, that is but the result and reflection of your inner world.

-Thus said the Holy Prophet Muhammad (saws), “One hour of contemplation is more valuable than seventy years of worship.”
+Thus said the Holy Prophet Muhammad ﷺ, “One hour of contemplation is more valuable than seventy years of worship.”

 Ask yourself often, “How do I feel?”
 If you feel good, at peace and in harmony with the Universe, then know that you are in alignment with Divine Will, Goodness and Grace.
 Yet if you feel afraid, stressed, unhappy, depressed or despondent, then know that you have slipped out of alignment with your true self and with Truth.

-- Be consciously grateful for at least five things.
+- Thank.
+Be consciously grateful for at least five things.

-The Five Daily Prayers are an excellent opportunity to practice this consistently, and so stay aligned with Goodness and Truth, naturally living in harmony with Islam and the Law of Attraction.
+The Five Daily Prayers of Islam are an excellent opportunity to practice this consistently, and so stay aligned with Goodness and with Truth, naturally living in harmony with Islam and the Law of Attraction.

 3. Be Present

 The greatest impediment to joy, light and love is the ego-mind, the self that is based in separation.
-In order to survive, the ego requires past and future, and cannot exist in the purity and perfection of the present moment.
+In order to survive, the ego requires past and future, as well as conflict and resistance, and cannot exist in the purity and perfection of the present moment.

 It is the ego that as a result of its requirement for separation needs to live in fear, anxiety and worry in order to survive, and it is thus the obstacle to naturally attracting positive and prosperous circumstances and results into our lives.